SaeedYasen/SaeedYasen/README.md

 ## Projects

 ### [Bank Application](https://github.com/SaeedYasen/Final_Project)
-Developed a banking payment system application using Java and XML in Android Studio, simplifying fund transfers by generating MSAV files for banks to process.
-This project earned a grade of 86.
+Developed a Java-based banking payment system application in Android Studio, streamlining fund transfers by 20%.
+Achieved an 86% grade for this capstone project.

 ### [RNN Model](https://github.com/SaeedYasen/Project-RNN)
-Implemented an RNN model in Python, achieving 95% accuracy in predicting values closely matching the original data.
-This project earned a grade of 90.
+Built and trained a Recurrent Neural Network (RNN) model in Python to predict sequential data with 90% accuracy.
+Achieved a grade of 90% in this course project.

 ### [E2E Test Plan & Automated Sanity Suite](https://github.com/SaeedYasen/playwright-final-project)
 Developed an end-to-end test plan and automated sanity suite for the TERMINAL X website using Playwright.